T-Mobile Applicant

 Notice and consent

-We will get consent from applicants for the collection and use of personal data where such consent is required by applicable law.
+We get consent from applicants for the collection and use of personal data where such consent is required by applicable law.
 Failure to provide necessary personal data may disqualify an applicant from employment or restrict participation in certain plans or programs.

 Future changes